 DIN standards for active seats, such as the Aeris Swopper, do not yet exist.
 Therefore, there is also no official test procedure according to which the Aeris Swopper could be tested according to its specific characteristics.
 So far, there is only DIN EN 1335 for conventional office chairs.
 The state of the art is therefore far ahead of the DIN standards.

-With the development of the Aeris Swopper with backrest and castors as well as spring leg type Low (Aeris Swopper Work) and also with that of the active office chair Aeris 3Dee, both of which have been certified as office work chairs according to DIN 1335, Aeris has accommodated all those employers, safety engineers and company doctors who would like to provide their employees with the latest movement seating technology, but at the same time also want to be in line with the catalog of standards.
+With the development of the Aeris Swopper with backrest and castors and spring leg type Low and also with that of the active office chair.
+Aeris 3Deeboth of which have been certified as office work chairs in accordance with DIN 1335, Aeris has met the needs of all those employers, safety engineers and company doctors who would like to provide their employees with the latest motion seating technology, but at the same time also want to be in line with the catalog of standards.
 In this version, it meets all the requirements of the employers' liability insurance association and the German pension insurance.